-My Skills is the consumer directory for vocational education and training and is now part of Your Career.
-Using Your Career you can compare courses and providers to choose the course that best suits your needs.
+Your Career is the consumer directory for vocational education and training.
+Using Your Career, you can compare courses and providers to choose the course that best suits your needs.

 Your Career lists all the nationally registered training providers, their contact details, the publicly available courses they are approved to deliver and where they are being delivered.
 Students can use Your Career to search for VET Student Loans approved courses and approved course providers.
 Estimated Course price and course duration information can also be entered by training providers to assist students in assessing value for money.